pcm720/nhddl/README.md

 For example, to initialize NHDDL with UDPFS mode, you can run `nhddl.elf` with `-mode=udpfs` and `-udpfs_ip=192.168.1.6`.

-If NHDDL receives `-mode` and `-dvd=<path to the image file>`, it will skip UI initialization and directly launch Neutrino while respecting all arguments specified in argument files.
+When `-mode=` is provided, NHDDL initializes the UI first, then loads modules according to the specified mode before scanning for titles.

-Add `-noinit` argument to skip IOP initialization (make sure all required modules are already loaded).
+Add `-noinit` to skip IOP module initialization entirely.
+Use this only when your bootloader or launcher has already loaded all required device drivers for the specified mode.

 See [this file](examples/nhddl.yaml) for a list of all supported arguments and their possible values.

+### Forward Boot Mode

+When NHDDL is launched with both `-mode=<type>` and `-dvd=<path_to_iso>` arguments, it enters **forward boot mode**, which bypasses the UI entirely and directly launches Neutrino.
+In this mode:

+- Device drivers for the specified mode are initialized automatically
+- The target image is located and launched without user interaction
+- Use `-noinit` only if your launcher already has the required modules loaded (see [Passing arguments](#passing-arguments))

+This behavior allows custom bootloaders or automated scenarios to skip the launcher interface entirely.

 ### Forcing a specific mode via the NHDDL ELF file name

-When loading NHDDL from APA or BDM, there is no reliable way to get modes from `nhddl.yaml` other than passing arguments.
-However, not a lot of launchers support this.
-To work around this, you can add a postfix to `nhddl.elf` to force a specific mode:
+When loading NHDDL from APA or BDM without argument support, you can add a postfix to the ELF filename to force a specific mode:
 - `nhddl-ata.elf` — force ATA mode
 - `nhddl-mmce.elf` — force MMCE mode
 - `nhddl-hdl.elf` — force HDL mode